 Depending on patient fitness and the extent of the disease, cytoreductive surgery is the primary treatment at diagnosis and can also be considered at relapse.
 There is uncertainty about optimal treatments and sequencing.
 In Scotland, there are no medicines specifically approved for LGSOC and treatment pathways have historically followed those for high grade serous ovarian cancer.
 Routinely accessible treatment options at diagnosis include platinum-based chemotherapy, which may include maintenance bevacizumab or hormonal therapy (eg letrozole or tamoxifen).
 Systemic chemotherapy options used at relapse include retreatment with platinum-based chemotherapy if the patient previously had a good response.
-Other options include non-platinum-based chemotherapy if bevacizumab), liposomal pegylated doxorubicin, or hormonal therapy.
+Other options include non-platinum-based chemotherapy, such as paclitaxel with bevacizumab (if no prior exposure or resistance to bevacizumab), liposomal pegylated doxorubicin, or hormonal therapy.
 Patients may undergo multiple lines of treatment, with careful assessment of prior responses and management of toxicities required.